Are you thinking of starting a home business? Do you know whether you can do so legally in the neighborhood you live in?

 2. How zoning laws and bylaws can affect your business.

-• There may be a limit on whether employees can work in your home (as opposed to contractors).
+- There may be a limit on whether employees can work in your home (as opposed to contractors, such as plumbers and electricians).

-• Depending on the nature of your business, you may be in violation of municipal noise bylaws.
+- Depending on the nature of your business, you may find yourself in violation of municipal noise bylaws.

-• If the product or output of your business generates fumes, odors, smoke, or lots of trash or debris, or if it involves the use of toxic or hazardous materials, you could be in violation of numerous laws and bylaws.
+- If the product or output of your business generates fumes, odors, smoke, additional trash or debris, or if it involves the use of toxic or hazardous materials, you could be in violation of numerous laws and regulations.

-• Zoning laws in some areas may even prohibit you from posting a sign on your home advertising your business.
+- Zoning laws in some areas may even prohibit you from posting a sign outside your home advertising your business.

 3. Do your homework.

-Before you start on your business venture, LEARN ALL YOU CAN ABOUT YOUR ZONING LAWS.
+Before you start on your business venture, learn all you can about your zoning bylaws.
 You may find that making small changes to your business plan will allow you to comply with local zoning standards.
 You will then be able to get the required approval, permit or authorization you need.

 Community Association Restrictions